linkml/linkml/docs/generators/python.rst

 original definition \* ``type_model_uri`` - the URIRef of the type definition in the default LinkML namespace

-The python then emits a class definition for the ``Integers`` classe, where we have defined four slot type permutations:
+The python then emits a class definition for the ``Integers`` class, where we have defined four slot type permutations:

 1) ``mand_integer`` - a single valued required type: